C. Joseph Vijay: 2012–2022: Commercial success and stardom

-In 2012, Vijay acted in the commercially successful Nanban, a remake of successful Hindi film 3 Idiots.
-Later in the year, he acted in the action thriller Thuppakki, directed by A. R. Murugadoss.
+In 2012, Vijay starred in the commercially successful Nanban, a remake of successful Hindi film 3 Idiots.
+Later, he acted in the action thriller Thuppakki, directed by A. R. Murugadoss.
 The film became the third Tamil film to gross more than ₹100 crore domestically and became the most successful film of Vijay's career at the time, grossing over ₹121 crore.
 His next film Thalaivaa, directed by A. L. Vijay, was released in August 2013 to mixed reviews.
 In 2014, he acted in Jilla which ended up as a box office hit.
 Vijay then starred in the action thriller Kaththi, where he portrayed another dual role.
 The film received positive reviews and collected ₹130 crore at the box office, becoming one of the highest-grossing Tamil films in 2014.

 In 2015, he starred in the fantasy film Puli, directed by Chimbu Deven, which received mixed to poor reviews from critics.
 Despite the reviews, the film was one of the highest-grossing films of 2015.
 In April 2016, the action-thriller Theri directed by Atlee released to mixed reviews.
-It became the second-highest-grossing Tamil film of 2016, grossing over ₹170 crore.
+It became the second-highest-grossing Tamil film of 2016, grossing over ₹150 crore.
 In 2017, the masala film Bairavaa was released, again to mixed reviews.
 In 2017, the action thriller Mersal released, which became a commercial success, becoming the first of Vijay's films to gross over ₹250 crore.
 The film won the Best Foreign Language Film award at the National Film Awards UK in 2018 with Vijay earning a nomination for the best supporting actor.
 The film was amongst the few films of Vijay to be released in Japan and China with further screening at the Bucheon International Fantastic Film Festival in South Korea.

 In 2018, Vijay acted in the political film Sarkar, which entered the 100 Crore Club within two days.
 The film was released in 80 countries and became his second ever film to gross over ₹250 crore.
 Vijay acted in a football action film Bigil, which released in 2019.
 While the film received mixed reviews from critics, Vijay was praised for the portrayal of his character and the film was a commercial success, earning more than ₹300 crore.
 It was also the first Tamil film to be released in Egypt and Jordan.
 In 2021, his next film Master, directed by Lokesh Kanagaraj was released.
 Upon release, it received mixed to positive reviews from the critics.
 The film collected over ₹300 crore worldwide and was declared a box office success.
 His next film was the dark comedy action film Beast, which received mixed reviews from critics.
 The film performed well in overseas box office and was commercially successful, collecting more than ₹300 crore worldwide.
 It became one of the most viewed films on Netflix globally in 2022.